Table of Content

 Inspiration point

-On the way from Paradise area to Ohanapecosh area, you will definitely pass by Inspiration point, almost every national park in the US has a place called Inspiration point, and the view is usually great, Mt Rainier's Inspiration point is very beautiful.
-The Inspiration point in Mt Rainier is beautiful and conveniently located on the way to the park, no need to climb up the mountain to get there.
+On the way from the Paradise area to the Ohanapecosh area, you will definitely pass through Inspiration Point.
+Almost every national park in the United States seems to have a place called Inspiration Point, and the views are usually spectacular.
+Mt.
+Rainier's Inspiration Point is indeed beautiful, and it's conveniently located right along the route, so you don't need to hike to reach it.

 Mirror lake